RWS/tridion-sites-extensions-api-docs/docs/open-api-client.extensionsservice.getextensions.md

 ## ExtensionsService.getExtensions() method

+> Warning: This API is now obsolete.
+>
-Gets a list of Experience Space extensions This operation returns an instance of 'FrontendAddon' type.
+> Gets a list of Experience Space extensions This operation returns an instance of 'FrontendAddon' type.

 **Signature:**